Blood of Dracula: Plot

 The next morning, as policeman Detective-Sergeant Stewart investigates the killing, Nancy cannot wake up until Branding orders her.
 When she relates a nightmare she had, Branding orders her to forget it.

 At police headquarters, the coroner informs Lt.
 Dunlap that he found two puncture wounds in Nola's jugular vein and that the body was drained of blood.
-A young assistant to the coroner, Mike, who shared a room in med school with “an exchange student from a small town in the Carpathian Mountains," remembers his friend's stories about vampires.
+A young assistant to the coroner, Mike, who shared a room in med school with "an exchange student from a small town in the Carpathian Mountains", remembers his friend's stories about vampires.
 Dunlap is unimpressed in the theory.

 The girls later organize a Halloween scavenger hunt in the local cemetery, and Nancy is again transformed into a vampire and kills Terry, one of the girls, as well as Tab.
 The police subject all the girls in the scavenger hunt to a lie-detector test.
 However, Branding is able to alter Nancy's responses to the questions by remote hypnosis.

 Back at the school, Nancy, confused and frightened by her transformations, begs for Branding's help.
 But Branding assures her that the experiment will soon be over and that she will be proud of her part in saving humanity from self-destruction.
 The state threatens to close the school over the unsolved murders, and consequently, Thorndyke asks Branding to take over some of her duties while she attempts to calm concerned parents.
-Nancy’s boyfriend from back home, Glenn, arrives at the school, being alarmed at the news stories of the slaughters, but Nancy now acts coldly towards Glenn; but only because she is concerned that she might suddenly have an urge to kill Glenn.
+Nancy's boyfriend from back home, Glenn, arrives at the school, being alarmed at the news stories of the slaughters, but Nancy now acts coldly towards Glenn; but only because she is concerned that she might suddenly have an urge to kill Glenn.

-After leaving Glenn, Nancy enters Miss Branding's laboratory, begging to be released from the experiment, but the obsessed Branding refuses and hypnotizes Nancy, who again becomes a brutal vampiress; this time she attacks Miss Branding, succeeding to strangle her to death with the amulet’s chain.
-But during the struggle, Branding pushes Nancy away.
-Nancy falls, is impaled and killed on a broken piece of furniture.
-At that moment, Glenn, Mrs.Thorndyke, and Myra break through a locked door to gain entrance into the laboratory and see that Branding's written thesis has been destroyed after being soaked with an acid.
+After leaving Glenn, Nancy enters Miss Branding's laboratory, begging to be released from the experiment, but the obsessed Branding refuses and hypnotizes Nancy, who again becomes a brutal vampiress; this time she attacks Branding, succeeding to strangle her to death with the amulet's chain.
+During the struggle, Branding pushes Nancy away.
+Nancy falls and is impaled on a broken piece of furniture, killing her.
+Glenn, Mrs. Thorndyke, and Myra break through a locked door to gain entrance into the laboratory and see that Branding's written thesis has been destroyed after being soaked with acid.